Opening day of early voting in Florida draws thousands of voters

 In-person voting also kicked off in Colorado Monday, but voting centers were largely quiet in a state where the majority of voters have cast ballots by mail or drop box for many years.

-Yet mail ballot returns show historic enthusiasm in Colorado too, with Secretary of State Jena Griswold reporting that 24 times more voters have returned their ballots than by this time in 2016.
+Yet mail ballot returns show historic enthusiasm in Colorado, too, with Secretary of State Jena Griswold reporting that 24 times more voters have returned their ballots than by this time in 2016.
 She also said a historic number of people applied to be election judges.

 “I was really motivated to get here and get my ballot in,” said Robbie Martinez, 46, a journeyman electrician, after dropping his ballot into a drop box in downtown Denver.
 “I have never liked Trump.
 I couldn’t even believe he became president.
 It’s been a circus.”

 Majchrowicz reported from Fort Lauderdale.
-Rosza reported from West Palm Beach.
+Rozsa reported from West Palm Beach.
 Craig Pittman in Sarasota and Jennifer Oldham in Denver contributed to this report.